Caudal regression syndrome - type 1

 0 images remaining

-The caudal regression syndrome is resulting from insult to the early stages of gestation.
-This is common to an infants born in diabetic mothers 1.
+The caudal regression syndrome results from an insult at the early stages of gestation.
+This is common to infants born to diabetic mothers 1.

 - type 1:

-- characterized by club shaped or wedge shaped conus medullaris abruptly ending above the lower border of the L1 vertebra
+- characterized by a club-shaped or wedge-shaped conus medullaris abruptly ending above the lower border of the L1 vertebra

-- associated with major sacral dysgenesis, in severe cases last intact vertebra is at T11 or T12 level 2
+- associated with major sacral dysgenesis; in severe cases, the last intact vertebra is at T11 or T12 level 2

-- usually presented with motor weakness and/or urinary and bowel symptoms 1
+- usually presents with motor weakness and/or urinary and bowel symptoms 1

 - usually lumbosacral neurological sensation is less affected 1